jonschlinkert/lazy-cache/README.md

 $ npm install lazy-cache --save
 ```

+**webpack users**

-If you use webpack and are experiencing issues, try using [unlazy-loader](https://github.com/doowb/unlazy-loader), a webpack loader that fixes the bug that prevents webpack from working with native javascript getters.
+If you use webpack and are experiencing issues, try using [unlazy-loader](https://github.com/doowb/unlazy-loader), a webpack loader that _fixes the webpack bug_ that prevents webpack from working with native javascript getters.

 ## Usage